tangobreath/tangobreath.github.io/_posts/2012-02-29-a-reflection-on-learning-and-teaching-argentine-tango.md

 partner and the music, without thinking about the pieces of our bodies.

-That said, finding an ability to narrow our focus to parts of our body during a movement allows us to create &#8220;inner eyes&#8221;
-and an image of our body system that reinforces healthy movement.
+That said, finding an ability to narrow our focus to parts of our body during a movement allows us to create "inner eyes" and an image of our body system that reinforces healthy movement.
 The art for the student lies in being able to utilize the most effective visualizations for them and comprehending the ways in which they connect